nsfinkelstein/taskmap/README.md

 these tasks in parallel will still leave lots of unused processing time.

 That's where taskmap comes in.
 It's designed to help you get the most out of a single machine.
-You specify the dependency graph for you tasks (which are just native python functions or coroutines), and optionally which ones are IO bound.
+You specify the dependency graph for your tasks (which are just native python functions or coroutines), and optionally which ones are IO bound.
-The tasks can then be asynchronously and in parallel, making sure that no core sits unused while there are tasks it could be running.
+The tasks can then be run asynchronously and in parallel, making sure that no core sits unused while there are tasks it could be running.

 Because taskmap keeps track of the dependency graph, it is easy to only rerun failed tasks.
 It's also possible to change the functions corresponding to tasks and rerun only those changed tasks and their children.
+You can then cache your results to pick up where you left off.

 ## Installation